wilfredbayudan/wanderlist-client/README.md

 # Wanderlist App

-Wanderlist is a web-based app that helps travelers and aspiring travelers gain inspiration on destinations to visit by allowing users to create and share lists of locations.
+Wanderlist is a web-based app that helps travelers and aspiring travelers share ideas on destinations they should visit.

 # Technologies
 * JavaScript / React